omerap12/Terraform_sqs_lambda/README.md

 # AWS Lambda Function for Sending SQS Messages

-This Terraform configuration deploys an AWS Lambda function (test_lambda) that sends messages to an SQS (Simple Queue Service) queue named test-sqs.
-The Lambda function is triggered manually and demonstrates how to send a message to an SQS queue using Python and the Boto3 AWS SDK.
-The Terraform modules used here create the necessary AWS resources and manage their configurations.
+This Terraform configuration is designed to deploy two AWS Lambda functions, namely `lambda_write_sqs.py` and `lambda_read_sqs.py`, which are responsible for sending and receiving messages to and from an AWS FIFO SQS (Simple Queue Service).
+These Lambda functions showcase the process of manually triggering events and demonstrate how to exchange messages with an SQS queue using Python and the Boto3 AWS SDK.
+The configuration utilizes Terraform modules to create essential AWS resources and handle their configurations effectively.

 ## Prerequisites
 Before you begin, ensure you have: